uva-greenlifesciences/datasharing/README.md

 * Junior statistics students whose job it is to collate/clean data sets

 The goals of this guide are to provide some instruction on the best way to share data to avoid the most common pitfalls and sources of delay in the transition from data collection to data analysis.
-The [Leek group](http://biostat.jhsph.edu/~jleek/) works with a large number of collaborators and the number one source of variation in the speed to results is the status of the data when they arrive at the Leek group.
+The [bioinformatics core](http://bioinformatics.virginia.edu) works with a large number of collaborators and the number one source of variation in the speed to results is the status of the data when they arrive at the core.
 Based on my conversations with other statisticians this is true nearly universally.

 My strong feeling is that statisticians should be able to handle the data in whatever state they arrive.
 It is important to see the raw data, understand the steps in the processing pipeline, and be able to incorporate hidden sources of